 - On bus routes 14, 39, and 22

-Breathe Fit: A low-impact strength and cardiovascular fitness program designed to help individuals living with COPD (chronic obstructive pulmonary disease); pulmonary fibrosis; or chronic asthma, achieve and maintain a healthy, active lifestyle.
-Tuesdays and Thursdays 11am-12pm
+A low-impact strength and cardiovascular fitness program designed to help individuals living with COPD (chronic obstructive pulmonary disease); pulmonary fibrosis; or chronic asthma, achieve and maintain a healthy, active lifestyle.

-Fit for Bones: This low-impact fitness program is designed to help individuals living with bone diseases and/or post-joint replacements by improving their ability to strengthen their bones through functional fitness and weight bearing exercises.
-Tuesdays and Thursdays 6pm-7pm
+This low-impact fitness program is designed to help individuals living with a bone disease, have low bone density, and/or are looking to increase their skeletal muscle due to muscle atrophy by improving their ability to strengthen their body through functional fitness and weight bearing exercises.

 Community Health Program Supporters